 In the years since the imposition of the restrictions, there have been numerous conversations within the legal services community and among its supporters about the impact of the restrictions on the ability of legal services providers to provide a full range of services to low-income clients.
-Consideration has been given to strategies for eliminating some or all of the restrictions or limiting their reach to only LSC funds rather than the non-LSC funds of recipients.
-To date, none of these conversations has resulted in concrete Congressional proposals for legislative action, and LSC programs have, for the most part, learned to live within the restrictions, albeit unhappily.
+Efforts have been made in Congress by a coalition including NLADA, CLASP, the Brennan Center, the ABA and the United Auto Workers, to eliminate some or all of the restrictions.
+Special efforts were made to limit the reach of the restrictions to only LSC funds rather than the non-LSC funds of recipients.
+To date, the only change in the restrictions occurred in late 2009, when Congress eliminated the restriction on seeking attorneys' fees.
+Otherwise, LSC programs have, for the most part, learned to live within the restrictions, albeit unhappily.